koron/gtc/README.md

 Now you can run `mygtc` instead of `gtc`.

-## Custmize with JSON
+## Customize with JSON

 To load your own catalog from a file, prepare a JSON file like below.
 And set its filename to `GTC_CATALOG_FILE` environment variable.
 It will be merged with the default catalog.
-But tools in the default catalog overrides same name tools in your cataglog.
+But tools in the default catalog overrides same name tools in your catalog.

 If you consider to manage your own catalog with git, you should manage it in [golang - main.go](#customize-with-your-own-catalog)